-Creating a brand name is a difficult task for global brand managers considering the different languages across the globe.
-The brand naming process can be very challenging in linguistic systems which are based on logographic languages (different phonetics, semiotics, and semantics).
+Creating a brand name is a difficult task for global brand managers, considering the diversity of languages spoken across the globe.
+The brand naming process can be very challenging in linguistic systems based on logographic languages (different phonetics, semiotics, and semantics).
 For example, the Chinese language has different rules and characteristics to consider when a brand name is created (Wu et al. 2019).
-Brands with a successful naming strategy in China are for example Coca Cola, which is called ‘Ke Kou Ke Le’ in Chinese, which can be spoken easily and has the meaning “tastes good and makes you happy” (Wu et al. 2019).
+Some brands have adopted successful renaming strategies in China, including Coca Cola, which is called ‘Ke-kou-ke-la’ in Chinese – a name that can be said easily and may be translated as “tastes good and makes you happy” (Wu et al., 2019).
 Another famous brand name translation in Chinese is ‘Ai Bi Ying’, which we know as Airbnb.
-The name is associated to “love,” “each other,” and “welcome,” with its three characters, but was a failure, because it was not easy to pronounce in Chinese and confused the Chinese consumers by triggering undesirable meanings (Wu et al. 2019).
-The challenges for international brand managers occur especially for markets with logographic languages like Chinese, because speech and writing correspondence is rarely isomorphic in these languages.
-In comparison to that, phonographic languages like English strongly correspond between speech and writing (Wu et al. 2019).
+The name is associated with “love,” “each other,” and “welcome,” with its three characters, but this failed to work, because it was not easy to pronounce in Chinese and confused Chinese consumers by triggering questionable associations (Wu et al., 2019).
+The challenges for international brand managers are especially tricky for markets with logographic languages like Chinese, because the correspondence between spoken and written words is rarely isomorphic in these languages.
+In contrast, phonographic languages like English show a strong correspondence between speech and writing (Wu et al., 2019).

-It is also difficult for global brands to find a name.
-The following table is a useful classification based on the two key dimensions sound and meaning and differentiates 4 types of brand names: alphanumeric names, phonetic names, semantic names, phonosemantic names.
-Global brand managers need to understand and differentiate the 4 types and can develop a brand name with standardization based on the country to enter.
+It is also difficult for global brands to find a completely new name.
+The following table is a useful classification based on the two key dimensions of sound and meaning, and it differentiates 4 types of brand names: alphanumeric names, phonetic names, semantic names, and phonosemantic names.
+Global brand managers need to understand the differences between them in order to develop a standardized brand name, depending on the country being targeted.
+In the table, the particular context is the Chinese market.

 Types of Brand Names